FAQ: FREQUENTLY ASKED QUESTIONS

-We will contact all applicants in June 2020 with our programming decisions.
-If you are invited to present your work at VOILA, we will ask you to confirm your participation by returning the signed contract, providing show information and images, and paying the £75 festival fee as soon as possible after receiving the festival invitation.
+We will contact all applicants in June 2021 with our programming decisions.
+If you are invited to present your work at VOILA, we will ask you to confirm your participation by returning the signed contract, providing show marketing information and images, and paying the £200 deposit as soon as possible after receiving the festival invitation.

 I HAVE MORE QUESTIONS…